 - Client Choice Awards recognized Stuart from a pool of more than 2,000 individual client assessments; Stuart was the sole honoree in the California patent category (2018)

-- The Legal 500 has honored Stuart for patent prosecution (including re-examination and post-grant proceedings) every year since 2015
+- The Legal 500 has regularly honored Stuart for patent prosecution (including re-examination and post-grant proceedings) (2015 – 2021)

 - Super Lawyers, Northern California has consistently recognized Stuart for intellectual property since 2007